sam0jones0/pyantistylometry/research_notes.md

 - Support vector machines (SVMs)
 - "Statistical Method using the [Signature Stylometric System](https://www.philocomp.net/texts/signature.htm)" -- Kacmarcik, G., & Gamon, M. (2006, July)
 - "The general approach of this method is to examine how each author chooses synonyms.
 The theory behind the method is that when a word has a large number of synonyms to choose from, the choice the author makes is significant in understanding his or her writing style." -- Kacmarcik, G., & Gamon, M. (2006, July)
+- "A simple linear SVM with word and character n-gram features and minimal parameter tuning can identify the gender and the language variety (for English, Spanish, Arabic and Portuguese) of Twitter users with very high accuracy." -- Basile, A., Dwyer, G., Medvedeva, M., Rawee, J., Haagsma, H., & Nissim, M. (2018, September)
+- "Logistic Regression Logistic Regression (LR)trained on tf·idf using uni and bi-gram features proved a strong baseline in author profiling in prior work." -- Emmery, C., Kádár, Á., & Chrupała, G. (2021)

 ### Adversarial:
 - Proper spelling and grammar, and avoiding region specific spelling, among other things like the over use of slang, memes, and shorthand (Chat speak…etc).